Why Shares of American Airlines Are Falling Today

 Image source: American Airlines.

+Cowen analyst Helane Becker on Monday raised the prospect that airlines could be forced to start canceling transatlantic flights or even start drawing down domestic capacity if demand weakens.
+A growing number of companies are also limiting corporate travel, which is significant because major airlines depend on corporate accounts for much of their profits.

+Should business travel decline, airlines could attempt to fill seats by offering lower fares.
+But that would be profit-draining at best and could be difficult if consumer anxiety about the outbreak further cuts into demand.

-American shares have fallen faster and harder than most of its rivals because the airline is considered to be the most vulnerable to a prolonged slowdown in travel demand.
+American Airlines shares have fallen faster and harder than those of other airlines because it is considered the most vulnerable to a prolonged slowdown.
 The airline has the highest debt burden among U.S. carriers, and going into 2020 it had made paying down that debt a priority.
-With the Boeing 737 MAX grounding impacting operations and now the threat of lower revenue and profits for the year due to health concerns, American's recovery is going to take longer than expected to materialize.
+With the Boeing 737 MAX grounding affecting operations and now the threat of lower revenue and profits for the year due to health concerns, American's recovery is going to take longer than expected to materialize.

 Now what